Bealby/magnet-fishing/README.md

 ### Automated Testing

 [W3C](https://validator.w3.org/) - All HTML files with their data were directly
-    inputted in the Mark-Up Validation Service.
+    input into the Mark-Up Validation Service.
     The results: All HTML code adheres to validation requirements.
 Errors for Python only.

-[WSC](https://jigsaw.w3.org/css-validator/) - CSS data was directly inputted in
+[WSC](https://jigsaw.w3.org/css-validator/) - CSS data was directly input into
     the CSS Validation Service.
 The results: `Congratulations!
 No Error Found.`

 [PEP8](http://pep8online.com/) - Python script - `app.py`- was run through PEP8 online
     for PEP8 requirements.
 Results: `All Right` (Adheres to PEP requirements)

-[README.md](https://github.com/Bealby/markdownlint) - Markdownlint was used to validate README.md file.
+[Markdownlint](https://github.com/Bealby/markdownlint) - Markdownlint was used to validate README.md file.
 'Validation successful'

 [Lighthouse Audit](https://developers.google.com/web/tools/lighthouse/) -